lyona77/Logseq.published/README.md

----
-title: Curated Tutorials
+# Curated Tutorials

-contributor: "Lingyan Yu"
-date: "`2024/04/20"
-status: "Published"
-editor_options:
-  chunk_output_type: console
-  markdown:
-    wrap: 80
----
+**contributor**: Lingyan Yu
+**date**: 2024/04/29
+**status**: In Progress
+**version**: 1.1

-For workflow management and best practices research
+This repository contains a collection of curated tutorials focusing on workflow management and best practices in reproducible scientific computing.

-# YAML

-Each markdown-based file include a `status` field to indicate the progress of the tutorial.
+Each tutorial is written in Markdown and includes a `status` field to indicate its progress:

--   **In Progress:** Indicates that the tutorial is not ready for use.
-This stage is for gathering input and ongoing work.
-This status indicates that the document is being actively worked on.
+- **In Progress**: The tutorial is currently being written and is not ready for use.

--   **Complete Draft:** The tutorial may be ready for use, but is still an active document.
+- **Complete Draft**: The tutorial is ready for use, but may still be updated or improved.

--   **Published:** The document is finalized and publishable outputs (html, pdf) have been generated.
+- **Published**: The tutorial is finalized and will not receive major updates.

--   **Archived**

--   **Obsolete**

-Should major revisions be made after the tutorials are "published," add a "version" field and print it out along with the date of updates in the output documents.
+- **Archived**: The tutorial is no longer being updated, but is kept for historical reference.
+- **Obsolete**: The tutorial is outdated and may contain information that is no longer accurate or relevant.

+If a tutorial is significantly updated after being published, its `date` and `version` fields will be updated.

+## Contributing

+Contributions to these tutorials are welcome.
+If you have a suggestion for improvement or want to add a new tutorial, you can do this by creating a new file or editing an existing one directly on GitHub.
+You may also clone the entire repo to your own computer and edit them locally before "syncing" with the remote main branch.

+Don't worry if you're new to this.
+This repo itself offers beginner tutorials for git version control and remote computing.
+If you need any help with the startup, don't hesitate to reach out to the repo contributor (s) (yu000341@umn.edu)!

-# MIT License
+## The MIT License